Updated: Jun 9

 It’s worthwhile to take the time to review your assets and liabilities to help you understand the levers you can pull to make changes to increase your net worth.

 Start with observing a general pattern of how much you make versus how much you spend.
 If you make more than you spend, the difference adds to your net worth.
-One way to be able to contribute more to your asset base is increasing your income, whether it's negotiating that salary raise, seeking a better paying job or starting a side hustle.
+One way to be able to contribute more to your asset base is increasing your income, whether it's negotiating a raise, seeking a better paying job or starting a side hustle.
 It also is important to ensure that the difference between what you are making and spending is going into investments to make money work for you versus sitting in a checking account making nothing.
 And that you’re allowing the power of compounding to grow your wealth!

 Alternatively, if you spend more than you make, the difference lowers your net worth.